ianrobertlambert/studio_lambert/README.md

-# studiolambert
+# Studio Lambert — Website
-Studio Lambert — The product design practice of Ian Rob Lambert.
+The website for the qproduct design practice of Ian Rob Lambert.